gynvael/speedrunning-the-aethra-chronicles/README.md

   * https://netsilik.nl/Aethra/ (by Pixelfck) - In-depth resources about the game, inc. maps, item database, shop lists, spells, etc.
   * https://www.blimix.com/aethra/ (by Blimix) - More useful in-depth resources.
   * http://www.angelfire.com/mi/raffaele55/games/aethra.html (by Raffaele; if it doesn't work try web.archive.org: [click](https://web.archive.org/web/20250328103557/http://www.angelfire.com/mi/raffaele55/games/aethra.html) - Full walkthough with some additional interesting notes on the game.

-## TODO list

-  1. Add a list of known glitches and bugs (we have some cool ones)
-  2. Add a route for Any%